-Set forth below is the text of a comment recently put to another thread at this site by a regular site visitor, followed by my response:
+Set forth below is the text of a comment that I recently posted to the discussion thread for another blog entry at my site: